-The Master of Divinity in Church Leadership program will prepare you for pastoral ministry.
+The MDiv in Church Leadership program will prepare you for pastoral ministry.
 It is designed for students who are pursuing ordination by a denomination with rigorous church leadership curricular expectations but which does not fall under any of the designated denominational concentrations (e.g., MDiv in Presbyterian Studies).

 This program may be a good fit for you if you plan to pursue:

 In addition to achieving the core MDiv degree learning outcomes, a graduate of the MDiv in Church Leadership degree program will be able to:

 Invitation to Theology: Truth, Goodness, and Beauty

 History of Modern Theologies